To apply online or for general application questions please visit the GSAS Application Resource Center.

 Q: Do I have to take the GRE?

-A: No. We no longer require GRE test scores for admission to our graduate program.
+A: No. We do not require GRE test scores for admission to our graduate program.

 Q: What fellowship opportunities are available to incoming students?

 A: All incoming students to the Creative Writing Program receive Departmental Fellowships in the form of tuition scholarships.
-These fellowships offer at least half-tuition scholarships (8 credits per year) for both years, plus an undergraduate teaching position during the second year.
+These fellowships offer at least half-tuition scholarships (8 credits per year) for both years, and many include an undergraduate teaching position during the second year.
 Recipients of these positions design and teach a semester-long introductory course in creative writing for undergraduates as well as attend a teaching practicum offered by the program.
-Compensation for teaching is approximately $6,000 per course.
-Many students also receive additional funding—including several fully-funded packages with generous stipends—through our other fellowship opportunities.
+Compensation for teaching is approximately $8,400 per course.
+Many students also receive additional funding—including many fully-funded packages with generous stipends—through our other fellowship opportunities.

 Q: What is the application deadline?